0

 Photo: © OT Tignes.

-For other biking activities in the mountains, see our features on biking in Tirol, top Alpine spots for easy cycling and cycling to get fit for skiing, with 10 tips.
+For other biking activities in the mountains, see our features on biking in the Tirol, top Alpine spots for easy cycling and cycling to get fit for skiing, with 10 tips.

 Felice Hardy

-Felice is one of the three editors at Welove2ski and contributes on skiing to a range of publications, including The Evening Standard, The Guardian, Conde Nast Traveller, Tatler, Harpers Bazaar, Country Life, BA Highlife and House & Garden.
+Felice was one of the founders of Welove2ski and regularly contributes, as well writing for a range of other publications including The Evening Standard, The Guardian, Conde Nast Traveller, Tatler, Harpers Bazaar, Country Life, BA Highlife and House & Garden.
 She started skiing at the age of three.
 She also enjoys hiking with her dogs and mountain biking in the Alps.

-Love this list Felice!
+• Love this list Felice!
 It’s so thorough and includes some of the hottest destinations in the world, we can’t wait to explore them one day.
 We travel full-time in an RV so have covered most of the ones in the US and Canada.

 I noticed that you have Whistler on the list, Tripoutside.com is a good resource for comparing rental shops as well, we found that the resort rentals were a bit pricey.